Grange Road railway station

 Grange Road was a railway station on the Three Bridges to Tunbridge Wells Central Line.
-The station opened in 1860 and was rebuilt on an enlarged scale in 1876, with a footbridge added in 1897.
+The first station opened in 1860 and was sited on the east side of the level crossing.
+In 1876 a new enlarged station was opened on the west side of the level crossing, with a footbridge added in 1897.
 The station and railway closed in 1967, a casualty of the Beeching Axe.
+Good facilities in the station were withdrawn from 2.10.1961.

 Objection

 The original proposal to construct the railway line drew objections from one J. H. Wilson, the owner of "The Grange" house, who refused to allow a station on his estate and demanded that the line be deviated through a tunnel.
 The railway company was not prepared to go to such expense and it was agreed instead that the route of the line would be shifted north.
-Wilson still stubbornly refused to part with his land and required the matter to be taken to arbitration under the Lands Clauses Consolidation Act 1845.
+Wilson still stubbornly refused to part with his land and required the matter to be taken to arbitration under the Lands Clauses Consolidation Act 1845 (8 & 9 Vict. c.
+18).
 Before the arbitrator he demanded £5,500 compensation, but only received £1,400.
 In deference to Mr Wilson, the station, which opened in March 1860, was named "Grange Road" and later "Grange Road for Crawley Down and Turners Hill".

 Development

 At first, only three trains a day called at the station but this changed from 2 April 1860 when all trains would stop there upon request.
-It ceased to be a request stop in 1865 and was rebuilt on an enlarged scale in 1876, with a footbridge added in 1897.
+It ceased to be a request stop in 1865 and was resited with a larger station in 1876, with a footbridge added in 1897.
 The arrival of the railway provided the impetus for wealthy Victorian entrepreneurs to build large estates in what had previously been an entirely agricultural area.
 Seeing the development potential, farmers such as Arthur Royds, the owner of Down Park Farm, sold off their farmland.
 Royds' farm was sold to James Harrison, a barrister from Caterham, who had a mansion built on the site.
 These large estates required domestic staff and became major employers in the area, drawing yet more migrants many of whom married and settled in the area.